rbnshj/rbnshj/README.md

 -->
 - 🔭 I’m currently working on Django and Flask
-- 🌱 I’m currently learning ASP .NET 6
+- 🌱 I’m currently learning Azure
 - 🤔 I’m looking for help with MongoDB
 - 📫 How to reach me: rbnshj123@gmail.com